The Art of Self-Advocacy: Speaking Up with Grace and No Apologies

 “I’ve broken down the project requirements here,” I continued, nudging my meticulously organised notebook across the table.
 “Even if we push ourselves, we need an extra three days.”

 The team lead pored over my notes.
-I watched her, feeling that all-too-familiar clench of dread in my guts, bracing for the usual labels: ‘difficult’, ‘not a team player’.
+I watched her, feeling that all-too-familiar clench of dread in my stomach, bracing for the usual labels: ‘difficult’, ‘not a team player’.
 It’s fascinating, really, how these labels can sculpt you, carving out channels in your mind where your thoughts flow too readily towards compliance.

-I recalled a lightbulb moment from a performance review three years prior, when my then-manager had offhandedly remarked, “You do stellar work, but you must stop apologizing for existing.”
+I recalled a lightbulb moment from a performance review three years prior, when my then-manager had offhandedly remarked, “You do stellar work, but you must stop apologising for existing.”
 It was meant as a nudge, but it hit home like a comet.
 The next meeting, I counted - seventeen apologies in less than an hour, mostly for merely breathing too loud, I suppose.

 “These estimates seem reasonable,” my team lead finally said, pulling me back from my reverie.
 Her next question was softly spoken, “Why didn’t you bring this up in our group discussion?”

 Ah, there it was - the gentle probe to a bruise.
 Why hadn’t I?
-I remembered the chaos of that meeting, ideas adn voices clashing like cymbals, the discussion sprinting ahead while my brain was still lacing its running shoes.
+I remembered the chaos of that meeting, ideas and voices clashing like cymbals, the discussion sprinting ahead while my brain was still lacing its running shoes.

 “It was all moving a bit fast,” I admitted, then added, because it seemed important to be honest, “I need a bit of time to marshal my thoughts.
 I’m not so quick on the draw.”

-The urge to tag an apology to the end of that - sorry for being built more like a dead slow-cooking stew than a microwave meal - was strong, but I resisted.
+The urge to tag an apology to the end of that - sorry for being built more like a slow-cooking stew than a microwave meal - was strong, but I resisted.
 Instead, I let the silence stretch, feeling its weight.

 “That makes sense,” she nodded, jotting something down.
 “Next time, feel free to send me your thoughts post-meeting if you need time to process.
 We could also consider a structured follow-up for everyone.”